mseemann/kfleet/README.md

 }
 ```

 The _WebClient_ uses a special rest endpoint that queries the local store directly.
-The provided solution is the
+The provided solution is the fastest
-fastest one because it runs a local key lookup in the local store if the key is processed by the same application
+one because it runs a local key lookup in the local store if the key is processed by the same application instance.
+Only
-instance.
-Only if the key is processed by another application instance a remote call is necessary.
+if the key is processed by another application instance a remote call is necessary.
+The disadvantage is that the
-The disadvantage is that the provided code is more complicated and not very concise.
+provided code is more complicated and not very concise.

 How to overcome this disadvantage?

-We could provide a REST-Proxy that can determine the streaming application for
+We could provide a REST-Proxy that can determine the streaming application for a given key.
+To achieve this the
-a given key.
-To achive this the REST-Proxy must be very smart because he needs to know how to extract the key for
+REST-Proxy must be very smart because he needs to know how to extract the key for a REST-Call and query the host of the
-a REST-Call and query the host of the streaming application that processes the given key.
-This is possible but
-also not a simple solution.
+streaming application that processes the given key.
+This is possible but also not a simple solution.

 Another way would be to run the remote call in any case.
 E.g. a http call is necessary for each key lookup.
-The advantage
+The
-is a more readable code:
+advantage is a more readable code:

 ``` kotlin
 override fun findById(id: String): Mono<Car> {